-The Apo Reef, also considered as the second largest atoll-like reef in the Philippines comprises of two isolated coral reefs that are disconnected by a 30-meter deep channel.
-The clear blue waters of the channel are teeming with 285 species of colourful marine life, including tropical aquarium fish, snappers and the crevice-dwelling moray.
+The Apo Reef, also considered the second largest atoll-like reef in the Philippines comprises two isolated coral reefs that are disconnected by a 30-meter deep channel.
+The clear blue waters of the channel are teeming with 285 species of colorful marine life, including tropical aquarium fish, snappers, and the crevice-dwelling moray.

-Although most of the areas of the Reef are submerged, three beautiful islands: the Apo Island, Apo Menor and Cayos del Bajo mark it on the surface.
-The pristine surroundings, the occasional chirping of the birds and the incessant murmurings of the rippling waters enhance the idyllic beauty of the Apo Reef.
-People flock to these islands for recreation or just to enjoy a sporting vacation (scuba diving, snorkelling, bird watching, dolphin watching, reef cruising, kayaking, lagoon rafting and turtle monitoring are best enjoyed in the calm waters of the islands).
+Although most of the areas of the Reef are submerged, three beautiful islands: Apo Island, Apo Menor, and Cayos del Bajo mark it on the surface.
+The pristine surroundings, the occasional chirping of the birds, and the incessant murmurings of the rippling waters enhance the idyllic beauty of the Apo Reef.
+People flock to these islands for recreation or just to enjoy a sporting vacation (scuba diving, snorkeling, bird watching, dolphin watching, reef cruising, kayaking, lagoon rafting, and turtle monitoring are best enjoyed in the calm waters of the islands).